 Your IP address is your digital home address, which you can use to exchange information on the internet.
 Whenever you visit a website, you’re essentially sending a request for information to that page.
 They’ll send that information to your IP address, allowing you to see their site.
-You can see your IP address in the table below.
+You can see your public IP address in the table below.
 This IP address enables other parties to track your online behavior and identify your person.
 Websites can see which internet provider you use and where you’re located.
 You’ll find further information regarding IP addresses and your internet connection below the table.

 |IP details||Your details|

 If the table doesn’t show any details, it might help to turn off your adblocker for a short while and reload the page.

 Note: the given location is an approximation provided by public databases.
 Internet providers (and government authorities) can pinpoint your exact address.